Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 Take note of this functional checklist and review your new business flyer at the start and end of the design process to make sure it conforms to some or all of these.
 They're all part of how to make a good business flyer design:

 - Keep the information concise.
 Edit the text content down to the essential information only, and don’t be tempted to waffle.
 The attention span of an info flyer reader is super-short, so make what they read in that split-second count.

 - Make information easy to read.
 Make sure your font sizes are large and your leading generous.
 And don’t be afraid to let a big, bold header dominate a large part of the promotional flyer.
-This is one of the most important tips for making a flyer.
+This is one of the most important tips for making a good flyer.